rodmarkun/SmolML/README.md

 * **Educators:** Looking for a simple, transparent codebase to demonstrate ML principles.
 * **Anyone:** Who enjoys learning by building!

-## Limitations! ⚠️
+## Limitations ⚠️

-Let's be crystal clear: SmolML is built for **learning**, not for breaking speed records or handling massive datasets.
+SmolML is built for **learning**, not for breaking speed records or handling massive datasets.
 * **Performance:** Being pure Python, it's WAAAY slower than libraries using optimized C/C++/Fortran backends (like NumPy).
 * **Scale:** It's best suited for small datasets and toy problems where understanding the mechanics is more important than computation time.
 * **Production Use:** **Do not** use SmolML for production applications.
 Stick to battle-tested libraries like Scikit-learn, PyTorch, TensorFlow, JAX, etc., for real-world tasks.

-Think of it as learning to build a go-kart engine from scratch before driving a Formula 1 car.
-It teaches you the fundamentals in a hands-on way!

 ## Getting Started

-The best way to use SmolML is to clone this repository and explore the code and examples (if available).
+The best way to use SmolML is to clone this repository and explore the code and examples.

 ```bash
 git clone https://github.com/rodmarkun/SmolML